Quick overview

-A key element in assessing crimes, especially property crimes, is the amount of damage caused.
-The Criminal Code contains provisions that define in detail the different levels of damage, which is important for the qualification of the offence and the determination of the appropriate criminal rate.
+A key element in assessing crimes, especially property crimes, is the amount of damages caused.
+The Criminal Code contains provisions that detail the different levels of damages, which is important in qualifying the crime and determining the appropriate criminal rate.

 Tip: Most of us probably have a general understanding of what a crime is.
 “Murder or theft” would be a possible answer.
 But did you know that theft can also be a simple misdemeanor that doesn’t even register on a criminal record?
 And do you know that the criminal record is also a government office?
 We looked at the offenses, their divisions, and statutes of limitations in our article.